9 players who did nothing at Arsenal… but shone after leaving

 The Gunners probably didn’t lose any sleep when the Algeria international, who represented France at youth level, joined Serie B outfit Empoli in 2017.

-Yet Bennacer help Empoli to promotion and impressed enough in Serie A despite their relegation to earn a €16million move to AC Milan this summer.
+Yet Bennacer helped Empoli to promotion and impressed enough in Serie A despite their relegation to earn a €16million move to AC Milan, where he won the Scudetto in 2022.

 Giovanni van Bronckhorst